How Dungeons & Dragons is helping Mind clients

 “I like the role-playing aspect where you can be someone you’re not usually,” says Debby, a Mind client.
 “You can be a really strong person, not a person with issues.
 When you’ve got bad things happening in real life it’s nice to be able to play a game with a group of people and become someone really strong, someone who can solve problems.”

-The group has even incorporated mental ill-health symptoms into the game to help clients on their own recovery journeys.
+The group has even incorporated symptoms of mental ill-health into the game to help clients on their own recovery journeys.
 This particular format attributed a different form of ‘madness’ to each player, which would randomly strike within the game.

 “The game doesn’t get easier when you’re suffering from a symptom,” Jess, another Mind client, explains.
 “It was more challenging because you had to take into consideration what type of ‘madness’ you had been struck with.
 It was interesting seeing all the different aspects and symptoms that came up – you don’t really consider that’s what happens to other people, so it was interesting to take a walk in someone else’s shoes.
 It was difficult but it gave us all perspective.”